-Researchers from Baylor University analyzed combined data from previous studies to identify sleep disturbances in caregivers of dementia patients and determined behavioral interventions that can improve their sleep.
+Researchers analyzed combined data from previous studies to identify sleep disturbances in caregivers of dementia patients and determined behavioral interventions that can improve their sleep.

 The number of adults with dementia is increasing every year causing a respective increase in the number of caregivers of dementia patients.
 It is estimated that there are more than 16 million adult caregivers of dementia patients and more than two-thirds of them experience some form of sleep disturbance.
-Research shows that caregivers of dementia patients sleep for shorter duration and have a more disturbed sleeping pattern compared with other adults of the same age.
+According to research, caregivers of dementia patients sleep for shorter duration and have a more disturbed sleeping pattern compared with other adults of the same age.
 An accumulated loss of sleep leads to the diminished ability of caregivers to function efficiently and also compromises the quality of caregiving to the patients.

 Dementia caregiving is associated with negative health effects

-Sleep disturbances associated with caregiving lead to mental, physical, and cognitive health problems in caregivers of dementia patients.
-Some studies have shown a reduced performance of memory and attention in adult caregivers compared with non-caregivers.
-The researchers also suggest that sleep disturbances cause a decline in the cognitive ability of caregivers.
-Furthermore, emotional stress associated with dementia caregiving may lead to the development of dementia in caregivers.
+Sleep disturbances associated with caregiving lead to mental, physical, and cognitive health problems.
+Some studies have found reduced memory and attention in adult caregivers compared with non-caregivers.
+The research also suggests that sleep disturbances cause a decline in the cognitive ability of caregivers.
+Furthermore, emotional stress associated with caregiving may lead to the development of dementia in caregivers themselves.

 It is important to recognize and address the poor sleep quality in caregivers of dementia patients in order to help them improve their quality of life.
-The researchers from Baylor University conducted an analysis of 35 studies that included data from 3,268 caregivers of dementia patients and 696 non-caregiving controls.
+Researchers from Baylor University analysed 35 research studies that included data from 3,268 caregivers of dementia patients and 696 non-caregiving controls.
 The study was recently published in the JAMA Network Open, a publication of the American Medical Association.

-The results showed that due to difficulty in falling asleep and staying asleep through the night, caregivers had lower sleep duration amounting to 2.5 to 3.5 hours each week compared with age-matched non-caregivers.
+The study reported that due to difficulty in falling asleep and staying asleep through the night, caregivers had lower sleep duration amounting to 2.5 to 3.5 hours each week compared with age-matched non-caregivers.
 The quality of sleep was also significantly lower in caregivers compared with non-caregivers.